MOHARA Logo

 If this is the direction you decide to go into, then you may encounter the following challenges:

-- Legacy systems: Many big corporates, especially those in established industries like banking and finance, rely on legacy systems that may be outdated, complex, and difficult to integrate with modern fintech solutions.
+• Legacy systems: Many big corporates rely on legacy systems that may be outdated, complex, and difficult to integrate with modern fintech solutions.

-- Cultural misalignment: Fintech startups often operate with a culture of agility, innovation, and risk-taking, which may contrast with the more traditional and bureaucratic cultures of big corporates.
+• Cultural misalignment: Fintech startups often operate with a culture of agility, innovation, and risk-taking, which may contrast with more traditional corporate cultures.

-- Interoperability issues: Different systems used by big corporates may have varying data formats, protocols, or standards, leading to interoperability issues during integration.
+• Interoperability issues: Different systems may have varying data formats, protocols, or standards, leading to interoperability issues during integration.

 Your fintech idea relies on great website and app development, and the way you approach this will either make or break your startup.